 Images&Co is registered with the Information Commissioner's Office as a Data Controller No. Z9797963.

 Uzma Afzal Lead developer

-Kasper de Graaf Director / Principal consultant
+Kasper de Graaf CEO

-Malcolm Garrett RDI Creative director
+Malcolm Garrett RDI, Creative director

-Keith Jobling Producer / Senior consultant
+Keith Jobling Producer and Senior consultant

-Alice Magagnin Project manager / Assistant curator
+Alice Magagnin Project manager and Assistant curator

 Itua Omokhomion Researcher

-Simon Poulter Curator / Senior consultant
+Simon Poulter Curator and Senior consultant